chaincodelabs/seminars/welcome-to-the-bitcoin-protocol/ANSWERS.md

 Q: Why do the authors of Bitcoin's Academic Pedigree believe that bitcoin was ignored by academia for a long time?
 What reputation/relationship does bitcoin have with academia today?
 A: The authors believe that academia has a resistance to radical ideas, which Bitcoin was, being that it was not formally peer reviewed and didn't provide much reference to previous work in related fields.
 The authors assert that academics have spent time in recent years ignoring Bitcoin or arguing why it can't work, despite the fact that it already does work.
 Today, Bitcoin remains somewhat unconnected from the disciplines that it's based on.
 For instance, ongoing Proof-of-Work research today continues without making reference to Bitcoin.

-Q: How do you judge the merits or value of a good project/experiment?
-A:

-* If the main goal of a project is to market is to maximize the sales of its coin, it's not a good project; analogy being to that of a company whose only business plan is market its stock.
-* Where are the principals of the project/business located?
-Are they named?
-Can you validate that they are who they say the are?
-What regulatory authorities oversee them?
-* What legal recourse do you have in case of fraud?
-* Is the company running the project incorporated?
-Do they have the appropriate licenses?
-Do they have a legal authority to issue stock?
-* Basically, do diligence on projects as you would on a company.